While the health crisis caused by COVID-19 derailed his work plans, Christopher P. proves that it’s never too late to start again.

 An educational bonus

-A couple of months later, the Adecco Academy went live.
-Powered by Penn Foster, the program is a unique, free educational benefit for Adecco Associates.
+A couple of months later, the Aspire Academy went live.
+The program is a unique, free educational benefit for Adecco Associates.
 It offers a variety of online, accredited courses and programs to help Associates learn new skills and grow their careers.